sercankulcu/sercankulcu.github.io/_memory/2009-07-26-half-an-hour-to-understand-the-room.md

 ## Under Half an Hour to Understand the Room

 The day probably looked forgettable from outside, which makes its survival more interesting.
 The place gives the memory its geometry: a corner, a route, a delay, the short distance between comfort and embarrassment.

-The place gives the memory its geometry: a corner, a route, a delay, the short distance between comfort and embarrassment.
 The rest of the day may be gone, but this little arrangement still has edges.